A Little Chaos: Plot

-When Sabine arrives on the palace grounds, she moves a potted plant prior to her interview, so Le Nôtre asks her if she gives deference to order in design.
-Sabine affirms her respect for landscape "order", but when pressed suggests that she would rather create something uniquely French than follow classical and renaissance styles.
-Clearly offended, Le Nôtre reminds her that everything he has built and designed follows "order".
-She apologises, sincerely admiring him and his work.
-Mid-sentence, Le Nôtre interrupts and shows her the door; she leaves disheartened.
+When Sabine arrives on the palace grounds for her interview, she pauses to move a potted plant in the courtyard.
+Seeing this, André asks during the interview if she prizes order in design.
+When pressed, Sabine suggests that she would rather create something uniquely French than follow classical and Renaissance styles.
+André reminds her that everything he has built and designed follows order.
+Sabine apologizes and sincerely expresses admiration for him and his work, but André abruptly shows her the door.